pyeve/cerberus/docs/errors.rst

 the following properties:

   - ``document_path``: The path within the document.
-For flat dictionaries this simply be a key's name in a tuple, for nested ones it's all traversed key names.
+For flat dictionaries this simply is a key's name in a tuple, for nested ones it's all traversed key names.
 Items in sequences are represented by their index.
   - ``schema_path``: The path within the schema.
   - ``code``: The unique identifier for an error.
 See :ref:`error-codes` for a